Evelyn Anite: Controversies

+Anite, who represented the Youth of Uganda in the 9th Parliament (2011 to 2016) Koboko Municipality in the 10th Parliament (2016 to 2021), once had a heated debate with the then Woman MP of Koboko District, Margaret Babadiri when the latter accused the former of eyeing her seat.
+Anite referred to Babadiri as her mother who needs to rest from hectic politics.
+Anite did not compete with Babadiri for the woman MP seat but went for Koboko municipality and successfully competed with men.

-In February 2014, during the NRM Parliamentary Caucus, ahead of the 2016 presidential elections, Evelyn Anite moved a resolution to declare President Yoweri Kaguta Museveni the official party flag bearer.
+In February 2014, during the NRM Parliamentary Caucus, ahead of the 2016 presidential elections, Anite moved a resolution to declare President Yoweri Kaguta Museveni the official party flag bearer.
 The resolution that came to be known as the Kyankwanzi Resolution, was met with resistance.

-In response to her support for the removal of the age limit bill, Evelyn Anite claimed that she had received multiple death threats.
+In response to her support for the removal of the age limit bill, Anite claimed that she had received multiple death threats.
 This prompted the government to give her a security detail.
 She also described fellow legislators who were opposed to the bill as "selfish hooligans".

-Speaking in support of the removal of the age limit bill, Evelyn Anite that the ruling party had "the numbers and the national army on their side".
+Speaking in support of the removal of the age limit bill, Anite that the ruling party had "the numbers and the national army on their side".
 The Uganda People's Defence Force (UPDF) has since distanced itself from this utterance.

-In a letter to President Yoweri Kaguta Museveni in July 2018, Hamilton Telecom accused Evelyn Anite of discrediting the telecommunications firm from bidding for the purchase of Uganda Telecom (UTL).

-In July 2018, it was alleged that Evelyn Anite had fled the country, on account of being under investigation following reports that allegedly solicited a $8 million (Shs 28.8billion) bribe from a group of Arab investors.
-She in turn sued a local newspaper for publishing the story about her.
+In December 2019, the Inspector General of Government (IGG) cleared Anite of any wrongdoing in the Uganda Telecom (UTL) Saga and dropped investigations against her.

+During the opening of a factory in Njeru, Uganda in October 2020 vowed to spearhead Uganda's industrialization and not to be distracted by accusations against her.
+She dismissed allegations she had fled the country.

 Following her admission to Tufts University, a section of Ugandans living in the United States started a petition and carried out a demonstration demanding that her admission to the university be cancelled.
 They alleged that the United States should not provide refuge for corrupt officials under the guise of further studies.
 Tufts University rejected the request stating that she had done nothing wrong to warrant her expulsion.
 They further added that as a student at the school of law, her privacy was protected.

 In 2021 after Anite lost the National resistance movement flag bearer elections to Dr Charles Ayume, she withdrew the ambulance she had earlier donated to Koboko Health Center IV.

 Personal life

-Evelyn Anite is married to Allan Kajik, a former deputy Resident District Commissioner of Kampala.
-They got married in 2011 and had 2 children as of 2018.
+Anite is married to Allan Kajik, a Ugandan diplomat serving as ambassador (or chargé d'affaires) to Canada.
+The couple has 2 children.